 20. Increase subscriber engagement

-So, if you want to connect with your audiences on a personal level and drive customer conversion, you can do segmented campaigns.
-Some marketers segment their list by user behavior.
+So, if you want to connect with your audiences personally and drive customer conversion, you can do segmented campaigns.
+Some marketers segment their lists by user behavior.
 These include the benefits sought by the subscribers, the occasion, usage rate, user status, buyer readiness stage, and brand loyalty status.

 21. Segment your list by both buyer persona and journey stage